-Rini Paiva is the Vice President for Selection and Recognition at the National Inventors Hall of Fame (NIHF).
-In this role, she oversees the annual Inductee Selection process for the NIHF, working with a wide-ranging group of experts in science, technology, engineering, intellectual property, and history to ultimately recognize the world's foremost patented inventors for their life-changing and innovative work.
-Paiva also facilitates NIHF Inductee involvement with the Collegiate Inventors Competition (CIC), which brings recognition to the country's outstanding college students who create the technologies that shape the future.
-Paiva also works to integrate NIHF Inductees into all of the organization’s education programs, including Camp Invention and Invention Project, so that they may serve as inspiration, encouragement, and examples to younger generations.
-All of NIHF’s programs are dedicated to recognizing and fostering invention, creativity, and entrepreneurship.
+Rini Paiva is the Executive Director of the National Inventors Hall of Fame (NIHF), Recognition and Selection.
+In this role, she oversees the annual Inductee Selection process for the NIHF, working with a wide-ranging group of experts in science, technology, engineering, intellectual property, and history to ultimately recognize the world’s foremost patented inventors for their life-changing and innovative work.
+Paiva also facilitates NIHF Inductee involvement with the Collegiate Inventors Competition (CIC), which brings recognition to the country’s outstanding college students who create the technologies that shape the future.
+Both the NIHF and the CIC are dedicated to recognizing and fostering invention, creativity, and entrepreneurship.
+Paiva also encourages NIHF Inductees to be involved in the organization’s education programs, Camp Invention and Invention Project, so that they may serve as inspiration, encouragement, and examples to younger generations.
 With the National Inventors Hall of Fame since 1995, Paiva is an authority on the topic of U.S. invention.

 National Medal of Technology and Innovation

 United States Patent and Trademark Office